duckietown/docs-AIDO/book/AIDO/15_rules/00_part_rules.md

 </figcaption>
 </div>

+Likewise, the traffic law says that:
+"Every time the vehicle arrives at an intersection with a red traffic light, the vehicle should come to a complete stop in front of it, and shall remain at rest as long as the red light is turned on."

+During each intersection traversal, the vehicle is penalized by~$\gamma$ if either of the above stopping rules are violated.

+Let $I_{IL}$ denote the red intersection line stopping rule.

-During each intersection traversal, the vehicle is penalized by~$\gamma$ if there was not a time~$t$ when the vehicle was at rest ($v(t) = 0$) in the stopping zone defined as the rectangular area of the same width as the red line between $a$ and $b$ cm distance from the start of the stop line perpendicular to the center of mass point of the Duckiebot.
-This situation is demonstrated in Fig.~\ref{fig:intersection}.
+The red line stopping rule applies if there was not a time~$t$ when the vehicle was at rest ($v(t) = 0$) in the stopping zone defined as the rectangular area of the same width as the red line between $a$ and $b$ cm distance from the start of the stop line perpendicular to the center of mass point of the Duckiebot.
+This situation is demonstrated in Fig.~\ref{fig:intersection}. $a$ and $b$ will be determined empirically to ensure reasonable behavior.

 The condition that the position~$p(t)$ of the center of mass of the Duckiebot is in the stopping zone is denoted with ~$p(t) \in \mathcal{S}$.

+Let $I_{IL}$ denote the red line stopping rule.

 Then we write the objective as the cumulative sum of stopping at intersection rule infractions.